Do I need a primer for this color?

 - Stir paint thoroughly before painting.

 - Don’t thin or dilute the paint with water.

 - Use the correct primer as described above, or when you’re applying paint over a porous surface.

-Radiator Paint is a low sheen strong bonding paint, designed specifically for the temperature extremes of hot water radiators.
+Radiator Paint is a high sheen strong bonding paint, designed specifically for the temperature extremes of hot water radiators.
 Odorless, non-toxic, and VOC-free.
 Not suitable for steam or electric storage radiators....More Details

 - Shipping Estimate